github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll.md

    The correct version Jekyll will be installed as a dependency of the `github-pages` gem.
 1. Save and close the Gemfile.
 1. From the command line, run `bundle install`.
-1. Open the `.gitignore` file that Jekyll created.
-1. Ignore the gems lock file by adding this line:
+1. Open the `.gitignore` file that Jekyll created and ignore the gems lock file by adding this line:

    ```gitignore
    Gemfile.lock